 Generally speaking, if you don’t intend to stay long enough to build enough equity and realize enough appreciation to cover your down payment and closing costs, then you probably shouldn’t buy.
 Also, if you’ll wind up selling soon, you may have to sell during a downturn in the unpredictable real estate market.
 So if you don’t intend to stay fora minimum of, say, five years, your home could easily become a liability rather than an asset.

-Get Help With the Financial Implications of Your Los Angeles Home
+Get Help With the Financial Implications of Your Riverside Home

 These probably seem like some fairly major life-impacting implications – and that’s because they are.
 A home can be a great investment, but under certain conditions, it can cost you a significant amount of money.